smdesai/SmartStorePerf/README.md

-# Simple application that tries to corrupt SmartStore
+# An application that writes data to SmartStore collecting performance metrics

 ## Quick links
 1. [Overview](#1-overview)